agentsmesh check

 CI integration

-- name: Verify AI config is in sync run: npx agentsmesh checkThis step fails the build if generated files are out of date with canonical sources.
+- name: Verify AI config is in sync run: agentsmesh checkThis step fails the build if generated files are out of date with canonical sources.

 Full CI example